dorgonman/UniversalReference/README.md

 http://dorgon.horizon-studio.net/section/cuniversalreference

-please use cmake to generate project file, you can generate win32 and linux projec by execute shell scripts under project_generator.
+please use cmake to generate project file, you can generate win32 and linux project by execute shell scripts under project_generator.

 MIT License